bridgelancer/cryptle_fork/docs/guides.rst

 CodeBlock is both a data structure containing meta-information and also an abstraction layer for maintaing these meta-information of a Strategy method.

-It provides necessary interface for both :class:`~cryptle.registry.Registry` and Strategy methods to systematically access and update the values of ``logic_status`` and maintain the values of ``flags`` and ``localdata``.
+It provides necessary interface for both :class:`~cryptle.scheduler.Scheduler` and Strategy methods to systematically access and update the values of ``logic_status`` and maintain the values of ``flags`` and ``localdata``.